Book Cover Printing: Best Materials, Methods & Design Tips

 2. Turnaround Time

 Different printing methods can have different turnaround times.
-Foil stamping comic books, for example, often requires more time as the foil needs to be applied to equal cover by hand.
+Foil stamping comic books, for example, often requires more time as the foil needs to be applied to the cover by hand.

 3. Print Quality